shaokeyibb/ColorfulChat/README.md

 # ColorfulChat

-A simple minecraft plugin base on bukkit api.
+A simple minecraft plugin base on bukkit api which could make your chat more colorful.

 ## Usage

-Use command `/colorfulchat` to enable function
+Use command `/colorfulchat` to enable the function

 ## Install